thefoofighter/ThreeLiveRawShaderEditor/README.md

 - Clicking on one of these programs will load the Vertex and Fragment GLSL into their respective panes for editing
 - Make changes to your code, An OnKeyUp Event is monitored for each Code pane which when triggered will send valid GLSL to Three for compilation or alert you of a syntax error.
 - Clicking on the Eye Icon on each Program in the list will show or hide the selected material

+### Examples ###

+In the examples folder you can find a (module)[/examples/Module based/hero.js] and (non-module)[/examples/Non-Module basedhero.ja] based example of how to implement in a simple scene.
+The only real diference in the module based version is that the TLRSE variable is defined outside the module function but set within it.

 ### How it works ###